 - Introduction and overview of waste heat recovery and thermodynamic cycles including ORC and sCO2

-- Selection of fluid for recovering of low grade waste heat for different power production ranges
+- Selection of fluid for recovery of low, medium and high grade waste heat for different power production ranges

-- Discussion of turbine applications (axial versus radial, inlet flow versus outlet flow) and when to use them
+- Discussion of turbine applications (axial versus radial-inflow versus radial-outflow), when to use them and their limitations

 - Overall design process of turbines for different types of expanders (including axial vs radial) as well as pumps for waste heat recovery application